mrmanian/mrmanian/README.md

 ## Hi there, I'm Michael 👋

-- 🌱 I’m graduated NJIT with a Bachelors Degree in Computer Science and Business Management.
+- 🌱 I graduated NJIT with a Bachelors Degree in Computer Science and Business Management.
 - 📚 I work at JP Morgan as part of the Rates Production Management team.
-- 👯 I love to network and research new skill sets.
+- 👯 I love to network with others and research new skills.
-- 🥅 Future Goals: Have a steady job and multiple streams of income so I can retire early and travel the world 🌎
+- 🥅 Future Goals: Have a steady job with multiple streams of income so I can retire early and travel the world 🌎.
-- ⚡ Some fun facts about me: I love to keep track of financial news 📈, listen to music 🎧, workout 🏋, and watch sports 🏈
+- ⚡ Some fun facts about me: I love to keep track of financial news 📈, listen to music 🎧, workout 🏋, and watch sports 🏈.

 ---